 KINASE-LIKE 5 DEFICIENCY

 About Angelman Syndrome

-Angelman syndrome is a rare, genetic disorder that causes developmental disabilities and neurologic problems, such as difficulty speaking, balancing and walking, as well as other symptoms such as anxiety, sleep disturbances and seizures.
-The most common, genetic cause is a deletion of the Ubiquitin protein ligase E3A (UBE3A) gene located on chromosome 15.
+Angelman syndrome is a rare genetic disorder characterized by problems with movement and balance, delayed development, intellectual disability, severe speech impairment, seizures, sleep disorders and anxiety.
+The estimated prevalence of Angelman syndrome is 1 in 15,000 people.
+The genetic cause of Angelman syndrome has been traced to mutations and other disruptions of the ubiquitin protein ligase E3A (UBE3A) gene.
 The first signs of Angelman syndrome are usually developmental delays, such as lack of crawling or walking, seen between the ages of 6 and 12 months.
-Due to its similarity to other disorders, misdiagnosis is frequent.
+Due to its similarity to other disorders, it is frequently misdiagnosed.